Sdub76/amazon_syf_csv_export/README.md

 ## Troubleshooting

-- **PDF Compatibility:** The script is designed to work with Amazon credit card statement PDFs.
+- **PDF Compatibility:** The script is designed to work with Amazon Synchrony credit card statement PDFs (as of date of last commit).
 Different statement formats may require adjustments to the regex patterns.
 - **Verification Failures:** If verification fails, check if the statement has any unusual formatting or if there are transactions that span across multiple pages.
 - **Year Assignment:** The script attempts to determine the correct year for each transaction.
 If you notice incorrect years, check the billing cycle dates in your statements.